Dopesick (album): Release

 The album was finally released on April 2, 1996.
 Thanks to the LP, the band was able to embark on a United States tour in the spring of 1997, supporting White Zombie and Pantera, bringing their music to a far wider audience.

 On June 27, 2006, the album was reissued as part of Century Media's 20th Anniversary series of reissues.
 The new edition included three bonus tracks recorded during the original Dopesick recording sessions.

 Music

 The album opens with Mike Williams' screams and the sound of a broken bottle.
 It is somewhat diverse musically, but not in terms of mood.
-"Dixie Whiskey" has a main riff that sounds, reportedly, like a swamp-bred Black Sabbath.
 "Dogs Holy Life" and "Non Conductive Negative Reasoning" both feature inventive and ear-grabbing guitar parts before ending abruptly, according to William York of AllMusic.
 Songs such as "Peace Thru War (Thru Peace and War)" and "Lack of Almost Everything" alternate up-tempo hardcore punk sections with slowed-down grooves.
 Dopesick sounds slightly different from the band's previous records because it was produced to sound denser and heavier, with the drums more up front in the mix and the guitars sounding especially thick.
 Chronicles of Chaos Gino Filicetti went so far as to describe Michael Williams' vocals as "puke-ridden" in a 1996 review of the album for the webzine.